EKibet/awwwards/README.md

 ## Features

-As a user of the application you will be able to:

-1. Sign in to the application to start using.
-2. Upload my pictures to the application.
-3. View different photos that interest you.
+As a user, You will:

+1. View posted projects and their details.
+2. Post a project to be rated/reviewed
+3. Rate/ review other users' projects
+4. Search for projects
+5. View projects overall score
-4. See my profile with all my pictures.
+6. View my profile page.
-2. Click on a single photo to expand it and also view the details of the photo.
-The photo details will appear      on a modal within the same route as the main page.

 ### Installing

-*** To view the app.Visit -> [instagramlite](http://instagramlite.herokuapp.com/instagram/)
+*** To view the app.Visit -> [awardsclone](https://github.com/EKibet/awwwards)

 1. Clone this repo: git clone https://github.com/EKibet/instagram.git.
 2. The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.